-Jlab Jbuds Air true wireless earbuds cost under $50 are decently comfortable with water protection (IP55).
+Jlab Jbuds Air are true wireless earbuds under $50 and are decently comfortable with water protection (IP55).
 They work well but come with good battery life at around 5.5 hours.

 The upgraded Jbuds Air Icon, which cost around $15 more, have a longer battery life up to 6 hours and touch controls, which are more in line with the current 2020 technology.